GDSC-NITH/Cookbook-2-Hacktoberfest/Web-development/Reactjs/Hooks.md

 ## **Rules of Hooks**

 Hooks are similar to JavaScript functions, but we need to follow these two rules when using them.
-Hooks rule ensures that all the stateful logic in a component is visible in its source code.These rules are:
+Hooks rule ensures that all the logic in a component is visible in its source code.These rules are:

 ### **1. Only call Hooks at the top level**